auth0/docs/articles/connections/social/fitbit.md

 ## Prerequisites

-Before you connect your Auth0 app to Fitbit, you must have an account on the [Fitbit Developer](https://dev.fitbit.com) portal.
+Before you connect your Auth0 app to Fitbit, you must have a [Fitbit Developer](https://dev.fitbit.com) account.

 ## Steps